Little-Town-Labs/website/.ruru/memory-bank/projectbrief.md

 - Client retention and satisfaction
 - Speed of delivery (requirements to production)
 - Data accuracy and system uptime
-- Number of concurrent clients manageable with FlyteCode AI assistance
+- Number of concurrent clients manageable with AeroCode AI assistance
 - Successful completion of dbt/Snowflake case studies

 ## Timeline & Milestones